 Gut Health and Our Weight

-The diversity of your microbiome
+1. The diversity of your microbiome

 “We can give two people the exact same food but they will have completely different responses to it depending on their microbiome!”

-Breaking down food to absorb nutrients
+2. Breaking down food to absorb nutrients

-How your gut health impacts your hormones
+3. How your gut health impacts your hormones

-“Unprocessed toxins have to go somewhere.
+Unprocessed toxins have to go somewhere.
 With no other options, our body will store them within fat cells until the liver has capacity to remove them.

-Excess oestrogen tends to cause increased weight gain around the hips or the thighs.
-If that is where you’re holding your weight, this is a sign that oestrogen dominance could be a concern for you.
+Therefore, excess oestrogen tends to cause increased weight gain around the hips, upper arms or thighs.
+If that is where you’re holding your weight, this may be a sign that oestrogen dominance could be a concern for you.
 You can learn more about how hormone imbalance could be impacting weight loss here.

 8 Tips to Support Your Gut for Optimal Health and Weight

-1. Chew your food till liquid
+1. Chew your food well

-The digestion process actually begins in the mouth, when we chew our food and mix it with saliva.
+The digestion process begins in the mouth, when we chew our food and mix it with saliva.
 The enzymes present in our saliva start the process of breaking down our food, in particular, carbohydrates.
 This also triggers the release of hydrochloric acid in our stomach and bile in our small intestine, readying it to receive the food and break it down effectively.